Piano Sonata No. 12 (Beethoven): Structure

-First movement
+I. Andante con variazioni

 Donald Francis Tovey described this movement as "intensely aristocratic".

 The movement consists of a theme by Beethoven and five variations.
 The third variation has been called a "pre-echo" of the funeral march movement by Andras Schiff during his lecture on the sonata.
 This movement is also unusual in the sense that it is not in sonata form but rather a set of variations on a theme.

-Second movement
+II.
+Scherzo, allegro molto

 Tovey described this movement as "witty and far from easy".

-Third movement
+III.
+Maestoso andante, marcia funebre sulla morte d'un eroe

 In some editions there are no tempo markings, just "Marcia Funebre, sulla morte d'un Eroe" ("Funeral March, relating to the death of a hero").

 14 years after finishing Op.
 26, in 1815, Beethoven transcribed this movement for orchestra as part of a suite of incidental music to Johann Duncker's play Leonore Prohaska, bearing the catalogue number WoO 96.

-Fourth movement
+IV.
+Allegro

 The final rondo is rather short – a performance typically takes around 3 minutes.
 The rondo returns to the A-flat major of the first two movements, and like them is full of innovative rhythms.
 This brief rondo has three short episodes, the second in C minor, and in a usual move, the third episode reprises the first: whereas the first episode was in the dominant (E-flat), the third presents the same material in the tonic.